sasharosenfeld/juicy-spiffy-box/README.md

 ## What's in this project?

-← `index.html`: This is my home page, with a breif overview of each of the 4(ish) centuries I'm covering!
+← `index.html`: This is my home page, with a brief overview of each of the 4(ish) centuries I'm covering!

 ← `about.html`: Learn about me and the project on the about page!

 ← `contactus.html`: The "Contact Us" page provides (100% real) contact information

-← `17century.html`: Revolts, rebellions, riots, and the like under/aganist Tsarist russia in the 17th century!
+← `17century.html`: Revolts, rebellions, riots, and the like under/against Tsarist russia in the 17th century!

-← `18century.html`: Revolts, rebellions, riots, and the like under/aganist Tsarist russia in the 18th century!
+← `18century.html`: Revolts, rebellions, riots, and the like under/against Tsarist russia in the 18th century!

-← `19century.html`: Revolts, rebellions, riots, and the like under/aganist Tsarist russia in the 19th century!
+← `19century.html`: Revolts, rebellions, riots, and the like under/against Tsarist russia in the 19th century!

-← `20century.html`: Revolts, rebellions, riots, and the like under/aganist Tsarist russia in the early 20th century!
+← `20century.html`: Revolts, rebellions, riots, and the like under/against Tsarist russia in the early 20th century!

 ## Git